 How to Apply

-Interested organizations may apply online.
+Interested organizations must apply online via the CCCF grant portal.
 Mailed, emailed, faxed or hand-delivered applications will not be accepted.

 Prior to applying, organizations are encouraged to thoroughly review all information about this grant on the Community Foundation’s website.
-All interested organizations must watch the recording if you were unable to attend the live session that happened on September 30.
+Organizations are also asked to attend the virtual Jumpstart Information Session on September 8 (11am-12pm) or watch a recording to learn more about the program.
 This information session will help you determine if Jumpstart is right for your organization.
-You can watch the information session by clicking below.
-The passcode is b1#=Sn=Q.
+View a recording of the session here.
+The PowerPoint slides can be downloaded here.

 - Interested nonprofits will attend (or view) the Jumpstart information session prior to completing the grant application (see link above).